Subscribing is easy! Just go to the Image Database and click 'subscribe'!

 The APS Image Database is available by personal subscription access.
 Subscriptions include personal access and specific rights to use the scientifically peer-reviewed images and descriptive fact sheets for your teaching, extension, and diagnostic needs while subscribed.
 Permission to use APS images for commercial and other uses in books, brochures, and other media is available on a potential fee basis, separate from subscription access.

-The APS Image Database includes more than 5,000 images from APS PRESS books including peer-reviewed images in the Compendium of Plant Disease Series, covering diseases, pests, and disorders of the following hosts:
+The APS Image Database includes nearly 7,000 images from APS PRESS books including peer-reviewed images in the Compendium of Plant Disease Series, covering diseases, pests, and disorders of the following hosts:

 In addition to image sets from the APS PRESS Compendium of Plant Disease Series and other APS PRESS books, the APS Image Database will include images from journal articles and other APS sources, including private collections of members of the society.
 In the future, the database will deliver videos and more.

 Help APS grow the collection of images in the database.
 Submit your images today!